Palestine–United States relations: George H. W. Bush administration (1989–1993)

-Clinton administration
+Clinton administration (1993–2001)

 President Bill Clinton altered the official U.S. position towards the PLO.
 He supported the goal of a Palestinian state, but refrained from expressing this in public until the closing months of his administration.

-On September 10, 1993, the eve of the signing of the Oslo Agreement between the Israeli government and the PLO, Clinton announced the resumption of the U.S.-PLO dialogue, suspended in 1990.
-The signing ceremony of the Oslo Accord on September 13, 1993, was held in Washington D.C. in the presence of Clinton, even though negotiations for the agreement took place under the auspices of the Norwegian government.
+On 10 September 1993, the eve of the signing of the Oslo Agreement between the Israeli government and the PLO, Clinton announced the resumption of the U.S.–PLO dialogue, suspended in 1990.
+The signing ceremony of the Oslo Accord on 13 September 1993, was held in Washington, D.C. in the presence of Clinton, even though negotiations for the agreement took place under the auspices of the Norwegian government.
 Following that ceremony, Arafat became a regular visitor to the White House, the first Palestinian leader to be accorded that honor.
 The U.S. government also became more involved in Israeli-Palestinian talks and invited both parties to come to Washington on certain occasions to push forward the peace process.
-This way, the Clinton administration brokered the Israeli-Palestinian ceasefire agreement of October 1996, and in October 1998, Clinton brokered an agreement on Israeli further redeployment in the West bank.
+This way, the Clinton administration brokered the Israel–Palestine ceasefire agreement of October 1996; and, in October 1998, Clinton brokered an agreement on further Israeli redeployment in the West Bank.

-The Clinton administration also assisted materially to the formation of the Palestinian Authority by hosting the first donor conference for that purpose, held in Washington DC on October 1, 1993.
+The Clinton administration also assisted materially to the formation of the Palestinian Authority by hosting the first donor conference for that purpose, held in Washington, D.C. on 1 October 1993.
 In October 1993, Congress passed the Middle East Peace Facilitation Act of 1993, which authorized the U.S. government to monitor PLO compliance with international law.

 Following the Oslo Agreement and the establishment of the Palestinian National Authority in 1994, the PLO office was upgraded and renamed the PLO Mission to the United States.

-The U.S. government took an active part in lending technical assistance in building the institutions of the Palestinian Authority.
-On March 30, 1994, Clinton ordered the allocation of $4 million for the construction of a Palestinian police force, and on March 16, 1995 ordered additional $5 million to be allocated towards the same purpose.
+The U.S. government took an active part in lending technical assistance in building the institutions of the Palestinian Authority, along with funding for PA security forces.
+On 30 March 1994, Clinton ordered the allocation of $4 million for the construction of a Palestinian police force, and on 16 March 1995, ordered additional $5 million to be allocated towards the same purpose.
 In July 1995, U.S. Congress passed the Middle East Peace Facilitation Act of 1995, which authorized the President to withhold funds from the Palestinian Authority in cases of what it viewed as in compliance with commitments made to the Israeli government under the Oslo Agreement.
 In December 1998, President Bill Clinton became the first U.S. president to visit the Palestinian Authority.